Zach Duke: Houston Astros

 Duke signed a minor league contract with the Houston Astros on January 27, 2012.
 He also received an invitation to spring training; however, he was released on March 27.

 Washington Nationals

 Duke signed a minor league contract with the Washington Nationals on March 29, 2012, playing for the Washington Nationals's AAA affiliate, the Syracuse Chiefs.
-He was called up the majors on September 3 and appeared in 8 games, pitching 13.2 innings with a 1.32 ERA.
+He was called up to the majors on September 3 and appeared in eight games, pitching 13.2 innings with a 1.32 ERA.

-On December 2, 2012, Duke resigned with the Nationals on a one-year deal to serve as the team's long reliever.
+On December 2, 2012, Duke re-signed with the Nationals on a one-year deal to serve as the team's long reliever.
 He was designated for assignment on June 4, 2013, after posting an 8.71 ERA for the team in 20 2/3 innings.
 On June 10, 2013, Duke was released by Washington.

 Cincinnati Reds

 Duke signed a minor league contract with the Cincinnati Reds on June 13, 2013.
 He eventually was promoted to the big league club and recorded an 0.84 ERA in 10 2/3 innings.